heygon/heygon/README.md

 Eu sou Heygon Lago do Brasil (🇧🇷).
 <br/>
 <br/>
-(🇧🇷) Eu tenho trabalhado como desenvolvedor Front-end desde 2014, no momento eu sou diretor de ti da start up M42.
-Sou um entusiasta javascrip e atualmente trabalho com react, nodejs e mongodb.<br/>
+(🇧🇷) Eu tenho trabalhado como desenvolvedor Front-end desde 2014, no momento eu sou CTO da startup M42.
+Sou um entusiasta javascrip e atualmente trabalho com React, Nodejs e Laravel.
+E tenho explorado as tecnologias de cloud as a service recentemente com Kubernets. <br/>
 Eu sou #devfronend #sud #marido #paidohenry #sonhador

 <br/>
 <br/>
-(🇨🇦) I have been working as a front-end developer since 2014 and I am currently it director of startup m42.
-I am a javascript enthusiast and currently work with react, nodejs and mongodb.<br/>
+(🇨🇦) I have been working as a Front-end developer since 2014, at the moment I am CTO of the startup M42.
+I'm a Javascript enthusiast and currently work with React, Nodejs and Laravel.
+And I have been exploring cloud as a service technologies, recently with Kubernets.<br/>
 I'm #devfronend #sud #husband #henry'sfather #dreamer

 <br/>